snsnsns/snsnsns.github.io/_pages/forMNFC.md

 ---

 ### Thank You!
-As you can see, I'm a flexible and curious marketer who loves the organic grocery space, brand design, packaging design, and digital design as well as creating and testing new marketing ideas.
+As you can see, I'm a flexible and curious marketer who loves the organic grocery space, creating captivating visuals, and testing new marketing ideas.
 Thank you for reviewing my work!